Tuvalu, one of the world's smallest independent nations, is made up of 9 low-lying coral atolls.

 Why recruit workers from Tuvalu?

-Workers from Tuvalu are experienced in agriculture, horticulture, hospitality and tourism, and fisheries and maritime work.
+Workers from Tuvalu are experienced in agriculture, horticulture, hospitality and tourism, and fisheries and maritime work, as well as a range of other industries.

 Tuvaluan workers have a strong track record of working in labour mobility programs in both Australia and New Zealand.